top of page

 In October, all juniors take the PSAT/NMSQT at Mercy.
 Students will be encouraged to link their test results to Khan Academy, which will create personalized SAT practice recommendations based on their results.

-Starting in the month of December, the Dean of Students will be available during Flex-time, by appointment, to discuss college and career plans.
+Starting in the month of December, the School Counselor will be available during Flex-time, by appointment, to discuss college and career plans.
 All juniors are required to schedule at least one meeting.

 Students should consider visiting colleges during Christmas, mid-Winter, and Spring Break.